bcowdery/skunkworks/README.md

 &nbsp;

+# Docker Compose

 ## Development Overrides

 All services can be overridden by editing the `docker-compose.local.yml` file.
 This allows you to enable development & debugging utilities on a service-by-service basis.
 Developers are able to customize their environment to focus their development efforts on a small part of the platform

-Developer overrides are **local only** and are excluded from commits by the `.gitignore` file.
+> 🚀 Developer overrides are **local only** and are excluded from commits by the `.gitignore` file.

 ### Example

-> 🚀 In this example, uncommenting the `shipyard_worker` section enables hot-reloading and Visual Studio debugging of the `Shipyard.Worker` dotnet core application.
+In this example, uncommenting the `shipyard_worker` section enables hot-reloading and Visual Studio debugging of the `Shipyard.Worker` dotnet core application.
 The solution source root is mapped to the image as a mounted volume so that the docker container can monitor the file system for changes.
 Developer user secrets are also mounted to provide safe storage of secrets via the `dotnet user-secrets` tool.

 **docker-compose.local.yml:**
 ```yml